apigee/ansible-opdk-accelerator/README.md

 A description of the how the [Inventory File](README-INVENTORY-FILE.md) should be setup.

 # Scaffold required folders
-This playbook will create the following folders for you:
+This playbook will create the correct folders for you.
+Folder location can be modified by updating the `workspace-folders.yml`.

 ## ~/.ansible/configurations
 Sample configuration templates for single and multi-dc planets